diksipav/diksipav/public/content/cover-letter.md

 ## Why Rust & Systems Work

 While I’ve built a career in frontend and AI, my long-term aspiration has always been to design performant systems and solve challenging engineering problems.
 I’m looking for a role where I can apply my experience, continue learning, and grow.
 I am also open to product and full-stack work, as long as it is not 100% frontend.
 It is not that I don't like FE — I enjoy programming in general and I am grateful for all the knowledge and skills I have picked up until now.
-I just want to get involved and get better and more experienced with other areas of software engineering too.
+I just want to get involved and get better and more experienced with other areas of software engineering.